levitsky/biolccc/doc/sphinx/source/advanced.rst

   ChemicalBasis constructor.
 This constructor requires a name of predefined chemical basis and fills a newly created instance with the corresponding data.

-  The names of predefined chemical bases contain in PredefinedChemicalBasis type.
-For the further information, please consult libBioLCCC documentation.
+  The names of predefined chemical bases are stored in the PredefinedChemicalBasis type.
+For further information, please consult libBioLCCC documentation.

 - **Arbitrary changes in a chemical basis are likely to worsen the accuracy of prediction.**